c2d7fa/sass-labmix/README.md

 not output any CSS.
 This means that importing them does not add a single byte to your CSS.

-See the [full documentation for sass-planifolia](https://xi.github.io/sass-planifolia/) for more details.
-The documentation for this fork has not yet been updated.
+See the [full documentation](https://c2d7fa.github.io/sass-labmix/) for more details.

 ## Quick start